 Pfizer may spend millions on marketing proclaiming Chantix safe but it must do so against a massive and growing chorus of victim and survivor voices bellowing a contrary message.
 Below is a small sampling of varenicline mental health messages found on the Internet and presented here, pursuant to the fair use doctrine, in the interest of public health.
 Although their accuracy and truthfulness cannot be verified, their numbers are far too many to ignore.
 They stand in stark contrast to Pfizer's assurance that Chantix use is safe, even among smokers with a history of mental illness.

 Many of the below comments have been shortened in order to share as many as possible.
-Each author's name and comment date is a link back to the original full-text post.
+This article was originally written in 2008.
+To see the original link to any comment simply right click on the page and click "View Page Source."
+There you'll see a hidden comment sharing the original link, which is very likely no longer functional.
+Each author's name and comment date is from the original full-text post.
 Please note that posts may be protected by a copyright notice appearing at the original posting site.

 My husband who has never had ANY mental health problems, tried to take his own life after being on Chantix for 13 days.
 He has no recollection of the day it happened, but I was around him alot that day and he was a little more tired than he usually is.
 But he was normal in every other way.
 He is home now and doing much better, but maintains that he would never had done this and is really still in a state of shock that he did.
 I know that it states that in rare cases suicide ideation can occur, but what is rare??
 Pfizer never states what the statistics are.
 Since this happened, I have numerous people say that, yes it helped them with the stopping smoking, but that they felt funny, depressed, agitated, and one lady said she thought about taking her life.
 It scares me that this drug is even available.